-Notice that in Figure 5.14, public member function find calls a private member function named findhelp.
-Method find takes the search key as an explicit parameter and its BST as an implicit parameter, along with space to place a copy of
+Notice that in Figure 5.14, public member function find calls private member function findhelp.
+Method find takes the search key as an explicit parameter and its BST as an implicit parameter, and returns the record that matches the key.
+However, the find operation is most easily implemented as a recursive function whose parameters are the root of a subtree and the search key.
+Member findhelp has the desired form for this recursive subroutine and is implemented as follows.